Archon: Archons of the Ecumenical Patriarchate of Constantinople

 From time to time, laity of the Orthodox Church in communion with the Patriarch of Constantinople have been granted the title of archon to honor their service to Church administration.
 In 1963, archons in the United States were organized into a service society, the Order of St. Andrew.
 This archon status is not part of the Church hierarchy and is purely honorary.

 An archon is an honoree by His All Holiness the Ecumenical Patriarch, for his outstanding service to the Church, and a well-known, distinguished, and well-respected leader of the Orthodox Church (at large).

 It is the sworn oath of the archon to defend and promote the Orthodox Church faith and tradition.
 His main concern is to protect and promote the Holy Patriarchate and its mission.
 He is also concerned with human rights and the well-being and general welfare of the Church.

 As it is a significant religious position, the faith and dedication of a candidate for the role are extensively reviewed during consideration; the candidate should have demonstrated commitment for the betterment of the Church, Parish-Diocese, Archdiocese and the community as a whole.

 Other uses

-"Archon" is used in Modern Greek colloquially, as άρχοντας (archontas), for someone that holds a form of status or power, and the Arab-speaking Copts use it in church parlance in the form أرخن ISO as a title for a leading member of the laity.
+"Archon" is used in Modern Greek colloquially, as άρχοντας (archontas), for someone that holds a form of status or power, and the Arabic-speaking Copts use it in church parlance in the form أرخن ISO as a title for a leading member of the laity.
 Archon was the title of Great Officers of Sicily.
 It can also be used as a title in fraternities and sororities.

 In Gnostic religious traditions, the term archon generally refers to a group of seven supernatural beings, associated with the seven classical planets and considered to be responsible for the creation of the physical world.